RIS-Aided Localization under Position and Orientation Offsets in the Near and Far Field: Misorientation and Misalignment Aware System Model

 \end{lemma} \begin{proof} The proof follows from the definition of the Euclidean norm. \end{proof} \begin{remark} Lemma \ref{lemma:distance_v_w} indicates clearly that the orientation of the source and destination entities are contained in the distance expression and this affects the derivations of the FIM (See Appendix \ref{Appendix:first_derivative}). \end{remark}

+From Lemma \ref{lemma:distance_v_w}, the distance from elements on an entity to elements on another entity is impacted by the orientation of both entities.
+Therefore, orientation affects the TOA measured at one entity with respect to another.
+Hence, if an entity is misoriented, any location information inferred at any entity using this misoriented entity will have an inherent error.
+This partly motivates the need to study the impact of RIS misorientation on localization performance.

 In the rest of this paper, we assume that there are at least ${M} \geq 2$ paths between the $b^{\text{th}}$ BS antenna and the $u^{\text{th}}$ UE antenna.
 The path, $m = 0$, corresponds to the LOS path between the $b^{\text{th}}$ BS antenna and the $u^{\text{th}}$ UE antenna, while the remaining paths are RIS paths provided to the $u^{\text{th}}$ UE antenna through the RISs.
 All other paths from natural scatters or natural reflectors are assumed to be much weaker than the LOS and the RIS paths.
-Hence, these paths are ignored in this paper.
+Hence, these paths are ignored in this paper \footnote{ This is not restrictive, as the non-RIS paths can always be removed by dividing the transmission into two stages.
+In the first stage, the RISs are turned off, and the signals from the non-RIS paths are collected.
+Then, the RISs are turned on in the second stage, and the signals from the non-RIS paths and RIS paths are collected.
+Subsequently, the signals from the RIS paths are isolated by subtracting the signals collected during the first stage from the signals collected during the second stage.
+After this, the LOS path can be identified as the first arriving path.}.